Alanix-x/FileWind/README.md

    -   **Parameters:**

-    -   `file` — The file object to be uploaded.
+    -   `file` — The file to be uploaded.

     -   `array` — Defines to which array files will be saved.